byradu/URL-Shortener-in-Python/README.md

 4. python3 run.py

 # NOTES
-If you want to use this please quote me or this repository.
+**If you want to use this project please quote me or this repository.**